parksw3/parksw3.github.io/gallery.md

 title: aRt gallery
 ---

 I enjoy making figures using [R](https://www.r-project.org/), especially with `ggplot2` package.
 This page contains some of the images that I found interesting.
 Some of these will serve as mini blog posts or as extensions to existing blog posts.
-Most of the figures are derived from different projects I'm working on, and some of them might be [accidental aRt](http://accidental-art.tumblr.com/).
+Most of the figures are derived from different projects I'm working on.
+I might post [accidental aRt](http://accidental-art.tumblr.com/) as well from time to time.

 <ul class="gallery">
   {% for image in site.photo_gallery reversed %}